 Generally, the freight forwarder receives the cargo in the vendor’s country.
-After receiving the cargo, the freight forwarder makes arrangements for transporting the cargo to the buyer on the basis of the buyer’s instructions.
+After receiving the cargo, the freight forwarder makes arrangements to transport the cargo to the buyer on the basis of the buyer’s instructions.

 Freight forwarder issues FCR when they get the cargo, necessary documents, and any relevant charges from the seller.
-Once the seller gets the FCR, he or she can prove to the buyer and bank that the delivery is complete from his or her side.
+Once the seller receives the FCR, they can prove to the buyer and bank that the delivery is complete from their side.

 Along with serving as the proof of the receipt of cargo, FCR also helps with trade finance and LOC (letters of credit).
 However, a point to note is that FCR is not a transport document.
 Also, unlike the BoL (bill of lading), FCR does not serve as proof of title to the goods.
 Thus, it is of no use when claiming cargo from a carrier.

 FCR -Title Document

 Since FCR is not a document of title, generally, there is no need for the original FCR for the release of the cargo.
 So, there is no requirement for the freight forwarder to issue the FCR as the original document.
 However, the seller and the bank may insist on the original FCR.
 And this is why the freight forwarder issues three originals, as well as many copies of FCR.

 For the consignee, it is beneficial if they have multiple consignors shipping from the same location and same time.
 In such a case, the freight forwarder would combine the cargo from all shippers in one container.
 Also, the freight forwarder would issue separate FCRs to each shipper, but just one CBL (Carrier Bill of Lading) or SWB (Sea Waybill).
 It would save the consignee from customs clearance fees, as well as from maintaining several documents.